We have visited a some lovely new places in the last month or so and I thought it would be nice to share some of them wih you all..........

 If Snowtrax reads this…please put some industrial strength air freshner’s in the little play room as the children’s feet were super stinky after being in their ski boots all day!

 Park Woodland Trail at Upton Country Park

 On another nice sunny February day I took my son and his Nanny to Upton Country Park to discover the Wooden Play Trail which I’d heard about.
-I had a quick look on the website for a rough idea of how to find it and knew most of the wooden structures were dotted around in Grove woods.
+I had a quick look on the website for a rough idea of how to find it and knew most of the wooden structures were dotted around in Grove Woods which is near the car park.
 We went through the gate which is located at the far end of the car park and it didn’t take long to spot a wooden structure off the path to our right.
 So off we went through the woods to explore and ended up having a fantastic hour and a half wondering through the trees, playing on the wooden structures and trying to find the woodpecker we could hear above our heads.

 We ordered a light lunch and overall I thought the food was very good quality for the price.
 The cafe is very child friendly and they even have baby changing facilities in the disabled toilets.
 The staff we met were all incredibly polite, helpful and attentive and we are really looking forward to going back again when the sun is shining and we can sit outside.

 UPDATE - PLEASE NOTE BOURNEMOUTH AIRPORT CAFE IS CLOSED AND NO DATE HAS BEEN GIVEN FOR RE OPENING